richpeck/exception_handler/README.md

 ---

-The key with `ExceptionHandler` lies in its integration with the [Rack middleware stack](https://guides.rubyonrails.org/rails_on_rack.html#internal-middleware-stack).
+The key with `ExceptionHandler` is its integration with the [Rack middleware stack](https://guides.rubyonrails.org/rails_on_rack.html#internal-middleware-stack).

-Most other "exception" gems rely on hacking the core Rails system, our gem works *with* Rails to provide a valid set of HTML...
+Most other "exception" gems hack the core Rails system; ours works *with* Rails to provide a valid set of HTML (using `ActionDispatch` and the asset pipeline) without having to compromise the efficiency of the system...

 <p align="center">
   <img src="./readme/middleware.jpg" width="80%" />
 </p>

-Point is that by tapping into the `exceptions_app` middleware hook, the application is able to provide users with the ability to manage the way the system works without having to worry about whether the system is going to work with other gems etc.

-The fact that it doesn't change the underlying exception handling process, or use any hacks, makes it extremely potent for production.

 The following shows how...